RobinNagpal/dodao-ui/tasks/signup_create_space.md

 - [ ] UI Change: Move the signup form and create space form to the web-core as that flow will be common for all applications.
       We can have the callback function(we pass to the form component.
 The callback will be different for each application) which we pass to the form and it will be called after the form is submitted.
+Use `WebCoreSpace`
 - [x] API Change: Add a new route in the academy ui for the create space at route `/api/[spaceId]/actions/space/new-tidbit-space/route.ts`.
+  - [ ] Use error logging as explained here - https://github.com/RobinNagpal/dodao-ui/blob/main/docs/ErrorHandling.md
+  - [ ] Simplify the logic to just update the spaceId
+  - [ ] For the `space` create fields, we set the fields as null, which we dont pass
+  - [ ] Create a new Request type for the route.
+See https://github.com/RobinNagpal/dodao-ui/blob/main/docs/TypeDefinitions.md
-- [x] API Change: Add route does two things - [ ] Create a new space in the database - [ ] Update the user with the new spaceId.
+- [x] API Change: Add route does two things
+  - [x] Create a new space in the database
+  - [x] Update the user with the new spaceId.
 See `base-ui/src/components/spaces/create/createSpace.tsx` for the current implementation.
 Both things can be done together in the same route call.

 - [x] Upon creation of the space, we show a message to the user, that "Your space is created.
 Click [here](http://<spaceId>.tidbitshub-localhost.org:3000/spaces/finish-space-setup) to finish the setup"